 In July 2017, the Department for Communities and Local Government launched a consultation on proposed reforms to the leasehold market in England, which included a ban on the sale of new-build leasehold homes and limiting ground rents to 'peppercorn' rates.

-We have submitted consultation responses and met with officials.
+We submitted consultation responses, wrote to ministers and MPs, and met with officials.
 Many CLTs also submitted responses, which have been a huge help.

-These reforms could have a damaging impact on CLTs across the country.
+These reforms could have had a damaging impact on CLTs across the country.

 Leasehold enables CLTs to act as long-term stewards of housing, preserving its affordability for future generations.
 A third of all CLT housing completed to date has been completed under leasehold, and restricting the sale of new-build leasehold housing would impede the delivery of the 4,500 new affordable homes currently in the CLT pipeline.

 Ground rents are used in a number of ways, often to cover their core running costs which can't be captured in a service charge.
 Some CLTs lease their land to a housing association and collect ground rents which provide their only income.